Neutropenia, if severe, significantly increases the risk of life-threatening infection.

 Severe: below 500/mcL (0.5 × 109/L)

 When the neutrophil count falls below 500 cells per microliter (severe neutropenia), the risk of infection increases greatly.
-People may even develop infections by the bacteria that normally live harmlessly in the mouth and intestines.
+People may even develop infections by the bacteria that normally live harmlessly in the mouth and intestine.

 Causes of Neutropenia